(Amazon UK link) |

 Review copyright Sue's Book Reviews, 16th January 2009

 Yet she does this out of ignorance, not malice.
-She genuinely cares for both her children - for Susan and her younger brother Gary.
+She genuinely cares for both her children - for Susan and for her younger brother Gary.
 Yet she seems incapable of understanding her feisty and imaginative daughter.

 I also found myself rather horrified at the way the parents - particularly Eddress - tell lies to their children on a regular basis.
 In the early chapters, Eddress has a mastectomy, but the children are told she's working away from home.
 They have no idea she is in hospital.
 So Susan imagines something worse - that her mother has another family, and may leave them permanently.
 She suffers at school, too, since other children know more about her parents than she does.